oferwald/transposh/readme.txt

 This version allows sorting of languages within the widget

 == Changelog ==
+= 2010/02/28 - 0.4.3 =
+ * Shrink even more with pre-calculating supported languages
+ * Allow cross-domain posting
+ * Fixed name of flags file
+ * Canned remote jQuery, Async loading and footer scripts in sake of compatability, simplicity
+ * Change internal variables to fit html5
-= 2010/01/26 - 0.4.2 =
+ * Better mixed number support in parser, esp when $ and % is involved = 2010/01/26 - 0.4.2 =
  * Script split, reduced to 1.5k gzipped in common scenarios
  * Haitian translation thanks to Bing translator